 Prerequisites specified for a course should realistically delineate the advance preparation requirement of students entering the course.
 Prerequisites should not be redundant, but should specifically list the highest levels of achievement that students entering the course will be expected to have.

 The faculty of a Department will decide criteria for a new course, and when all matters are agreed upon, the proposal is drafted (including the Proposal for Change(s) to Catalog Form) and submitted to the appropriate Dean of the College.

-The Office for Academic Affairs reviews the material for accuracy, coordination, and content.
+The Provost reviews the material for accuracy, coordination, and content.
 The proposal is submitted to the IPC for action.

-If the course is approved by the IPC, it is then reviewed by the Vice President for Academic Affairs and the Council of Academic Deans.
+If the course is approved by the IPC, it is then reviewed by the Provost and the Council of Academic Deans.
 If approved, the proposal is forwarded to the President for final approval.
 If the course is disapproved, or if additional information is needed, the proposal is returned to the submitting College with the reason(s) for the action.
-If additional information is required, the Department should reply by sending the necessary information through the Dean of the College and the Office for Academic Affairs.
+If additional information is required, the Department should reply by sending the necessary information through the Dean of the College and the Office of the Provost.
 In certain instances, the IPC may invite a representative for further clarification.

 C. Submittal Form

 A copy of the "Proposal for Change(s) to Catalog" form is included as Appendix A. The form heading Part A, Part B, and “Course Addition” must be completed when proposing the establishment of a new course.

 The "Effective Date" is the quarter that the Department wants to begin teaching the new course.
 In order for a Department to offer a new course for the quarter it wishes, it should submit its proposal to the IPC according to the following schedule:

 No course can be listed in the Quarter Class Schedule or the catalog until it has received the final approval of the President.